-Annually, the city certifies that a minimum of 70% of its funding allocation will be used to benefit low-tomoderate income persons and households.
+Annually, the city certifies that a minimum of 70% of its funding allocation will be used to benefit low-to-moderate income persons and households.
 This CDBG requirement refers to a certification period of over one, two, or three years, in which a CDBG grantee shall expend not less than 70 percent of its CDBG funds in the aggregate for activities that benefit low- and moderate-income persons.
 This does not include planning and administrative costs (capped at 20% of the grant allocation), but does include program income.
 This has also been referred to as the 70 percent (70%) test, LMI benefit test, or overall benefit requirement, found at Section 101(c) of the Housing and Community Development Act of 1974 (HCDA) and 24 CFR 570.200(a)(3).
-During the reporting period, met the requirement and used 19.97% of its grant funds to support service efforts.
-The city and its sub recipients did not capture program income during the reporting period.
-Programs during the reporting period included Public Services, Façade Improvements and Housing Rehabilitation.
+During the reporting period, met the requirement and used 15.39% of its grant funds to support efforts under grant administration, 15.28% of funding at the maximum of public services with .28% classified under CDBG-CV The city and its sub recipients did not capture program income during the reporting period, as no income was classified as program income.

 Beneficiaries under the program must be within McKinney City Limits.
 Under the Consolidated Plan, Community Development Block Grant funds are used city-wide for persons or households that income qualify under HUD income limits within Collin County.
 Funding was made available through city and sub recipient programs on a first-come, first-served basis contingent of the needs in the community.
-Projects that were area-based included the Façade Improvement Program, where location required businesses to be within the city's lowest income census tracts of 309, 307 or 308.
-These boundary areas primarily are east of Highway 5 and Hwy 380.

 Under the city's Home Rehabilitation Program, repairs are available citywide to eligible income homeowners.
 The most significant repairs during the reporting period were in census tracts 309 and 308 the most concentrated low-to-moderate neighborhoods.
-These activities were featured in the city's enewsletters and the city's McKinney at Work videos during the program year with the Affordable Housing Administrator.
+These activities were featured in the city's e-newsletters and the city's McKinney at Work videos and outreach efforts directly to households and local community newspapers.